How to install PostgreSQL on Ubuntu 24.04 LTS

 #listen_addresses = 'localhost'

-The listen_addresses line tells PostgreSQL the IP addresses for the database server to listen on.
+The listen_addresses line tells PostgreSQL the IP addresses the database server is listening on.
 The above configuration instructs PostgreSQL to listen on and accept connections only from the local loopback network interface.

 When you try to connect to your PostgreSQL database from machines on your local network the connections are refused.